 - Is Smile Direct Club a scam?

 We’ll cover all that and more so get ready to be an informed consumer!

 - 2 How much does Smile Direct Club cost?

 - 6 Smile Direct Club Competitors

 What is Smile Direct Club?

-SDC is a “teledentistry” company that claims to be a cost-effective alternative to braces and clear aligners like Invisalign.
+SDC is a “teledentistry” company that offers a cost-effective alternative to braces and clear aligners like Invisalign.
 According to their website, there are three main steps involved in the SDC process: